 Some organs need to be examined in close detail during a post-mortem and these investigations can take several weeks to complete.

 The pathologist will return the organs to the body after the post-mortem has been completed.
-If you wish, you will usually be able to view the body after the examination.
+If you wish, you'll usually be able to view the body after the examination.

-Once release papers have been issued, the undertakers you have appointed will be able to collect the body from the mortuary in preparation for the funeral.
+Once release papers have been issued, the undertakers you've appointed will be able to collect the body from the mortuary in preparation for the funeral.

 What happens after a post-mortem